mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Before You Start

 * Include in an email with the subject line: [Your Name] - Boot Camp Challenges
-    * Submit a list of your EC2 nodes public DNS names
+    * A list of your EC2 nodes DNS names
-    * Indicate which node will host Cloudera Manager
+    * Specify which node will host Cloudera Manager
-    * Attach a screen capture that reports this node's uptime and the the output of the command <code>hadoop fs -ls /</code>
+    * A screen capture shows the CM node's uptime and result for the command <code>hadoop fs -ls /</code>
-    * Create a Linux user account on all nodes.
-Use the name <code>challenger</code> and assign a UID of 1500.
+* Create a Linux user account <code>challenger</code> on all nodes.
+Use UID 1521.
+    * Show the <code>/etc/passwd</code> entry for this account
-* Once you submit this email, you may begin.
+* Once you submit this email, you may begin the firt challenge.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 1 - Install a MySQL server for CM

-* Install a MySQL 5.5 or 5.6 server on a different node than CM
+* Install a MySQL 5.5 server on a different node than CM
-    * Install the server and client packages only
+* Use packages to install the server and client packages **only**
-    * Download and install the JDBC connector on all nodes
+* Download and install the JDBC connector on all nodes manually
-* Create databases for Management Services and Hive Metastore **only**
+* Create databases for CM Management Services and the Hive Metastore **only**
-* Submit the following components as screen captures:
+* Submit the following elements as an email for this challenge:
-    * A list of MySQL packages installed
-    * The node hosting your MySQL server
+    * The IP of the node with your MySQL server installed
-    * The login/password for each database you added
-    * The full text of your MySQL repo file
+    * A list of the databases created in your MySQL instance
-    * A directory listing where you placed the connector.
+    * A listing of directory contents where you installed the MySQL connector.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 2 - Install Cloudera Manager

-* Install the Cloudera package repository on the node you specified
+* Install the Cloudera package repository on your CM node
-* Install the latest version of Cloudera Manager
+* Install the latest available version of Cloudera Manager
-* Add a MyOverlord account with the password is_michael
+* Create a Full Administrator CM account with the name Boss and the password Michael.
-   * Assign the Full Administrator role to this account
 * Submit the following elements as attached text files:
-    * List of contents in <code>/var/log/cloudera-scm-server</code>
+    * Directory listing for <code>/var/log/cloudera-scm-server</code>
-    * Output for the CM API endpoint <code>api/v10/cm/deployment</code>
+    * Result of calling the CM API endpoint <code>api/v10/cm/deployment</code>
-* Indicate the new CM account has been tested and is ready to use
+    * A screenshot of your CM home page showing that shows you are logged in as Boss.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 3 - Install CDH

+* Create a Linux account newbie with UID 2015 on all nodes
-* Install the CDH 5.4.0 and Kafka parcels
+* Activate the CDH 5.4.3 and Accumulo parcels
 * Install the ZooKeeper, HDFS, YARN and Hive services **only**
-* Enable NameNode HA
-* Rename this cluster <code>NHBC</code>
+* Name your cluster after your first name
-* Create an HDFS directory <code>/user/*youraccount*</code>
+* Create the HDFS directory <code>/user/challenger</code>
-* Submit the following elements
+* Submit the following:
     * Screen capture: The CM page that shows the Active and Standby NameNodes
     * Text file: Output from <code>api/v10/cm/deployment</code> (yes, again)
     * Screen capture: Output of <code>hdfs dfs -ls /user</code>